Aliases for EHD3 Gene

 External Ids for EHD3 Gene

 GeneCards Summary for EHD3 Gene

 EHD3 (EH Domain Containing 3) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Cholesterol and Sphingolipids transport / Recycling to plasma membrane in lung (normal and CF).
-GO annotations related to this gene include nucleic acid binding and GTP binding.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Endocytosis.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and GTP binding.
 An important paralog of this gene is EHD1.

 UniProtKB/Swiss-Prot for EHD3 Gene